 Does gentle parenting work?

-By meeting the child where they are, empathising with the fact that they have different experiences to us as adults, and being both warm and responsive to their needs, we can have happier, calmer and more peaceful relationships with them, WITHOUT falling into the traps of indulgent, permissive parenting.
+Gentle parenting means understanding that children have different experiences to us, and being responsive to their needs.
+By doing this we can have happier, calmer and more peaceful relationships with them.
+All without falling into the traps of indulgent, permissive parenting.

 How do you discipline with gentle parenting?

 I won’t go into all the gentle discipline approaches as I want to point you towards other resources that go in-depth.
 But if you want to know how to discipline with gentle parenting, here are the basics of how it works:

 Keep everybody safe